anchore/oss-docs/content/docs/user-guides/sbom/syft-json.md

 [jq](https://jqlang.org/) is a command-line tool for querying and manipulating JSON.
 The following examples demonstrate practical queries for working with Syft JSON output.

-Each example includes the jq query and its output when run against a real SBOM.

 **Find packages by name pattern:**